 • Pagination: 150 pages

-• Format: Promotional / booster volume; heavily illustrated booster-press style typical of pre-WWI city promotion
+• Format: Promotional / booster volume; heavily illustrated booster-press style typical of WWI-era city promotion.
+Page 3 carries a “Place your photograph in this space” oval — the volume was personalized for individual subscribers.

 • Digital surrogate: Internet Archive scan, held locally as a PDF